nethakah/tick2trade/README.md

     add_files -fileset constrs_1 fpga/constraints/tick2trade_bd.xdc
 ```

-    `create_bd.tcl` does NOT carry that constraint file.
-Skip it and you get a
-    bitstream with no CDC constraint, and bug-13 comes straight back.
+- `create_bd.tcl` does NOT carry that constraint file; skip it and you get a bitstream with no CDC constraint.

 5. Generate the bitstream, then: